Peter Andre makes presenting debut on GB News

-The Mysterious Girl singer weighed in on debates including on Phillip Schofield.
+The Mysterious Girl singer weighed in on the day’s debates, including around Phillip Schofield

-Peter Andre has made his presenting debut on the GB News breakfast show.

-The 50-year-old weighed in on debates including the “scandal” surrounding former This Morning presenter Phillip Schofield and his affair with a “much younger” ITV colleague.
+50-year-old Andre weighed in on debates including the “scandal” surrounding former This Morning presenter Phillip Schofield and his affair with a “much younger” ITV colleague.

 While interviewing a publicity coach, Andre said: “ITV have been very much at the forefront of promoting ‘be kind’ and this seems to be a big question mark around the mental health of the young lover.”